Henry Vaughan, Poet and Physician

 The Churchyard is always open.
 The Church is a Victorian architectural gem (click for photos of interior and some details).
 It is currently closed under the Government's and Church in Wales Coronavirus restrictions.
 In normal times other than for services, the church is locked for security reasons, except on advertised 'church open' days.
 When the church is locked, some information on the church and Henry Vaughan can be found in the church porch.

 When the Church is open, visitors or the local community can learn about the life and works of Henry Vaughan in the visitor area at the back of the Church where there are three Information Boards about Henry Vaughan - (1) his life in the locality, and (2) the landscape and (3) the wildlife of the Beacons environment which inspired his poetry.
 The Visitor Area also has books and other information on Vaughan and his poems, and guides on the church and other places associated with Vaughan.

 The Visitor Area is an initiative of the Friends of Llansantffraed Church and was opened in April 2017.
 It was funded by The Brecon Beacons Trust with the Brecknock Society and Siegfried Sassoon Fellowship also contributing.

-The Society's lead for Llansantffraed is local resident Dr Mervyn Bramley (Contact - email: firstname.lastname@example.org) who is also co-ordinator for the Church Friends.
+The Society's contact for Llansantffraed is Dr Mervyn Bramley (Contact - email: email@example.com).
 The Church is the responsibility of Llansantffraed Church Committee (Churchwarden, Mrs Sandra Briskham)